jyojay/MONU_Project_4/README.md

     ![image](https://github.com/jyojay/MONU_Project_4/assets/132628129/323e2d58-1f92-433c-b1c9-0195a481e230) </br></br>
     ![image](https://github.com/jyojay/MONU_Project_4/assets/132628129/c26a8ad7-b4b2-4d2f-a6df-27393dd3581d) </br></br>

-   **It was observed on training the model that the accuracy didn't improve beyond 0.52 in 10 epochs, increasing neurons or adding additioanl layers, varying other activation functions, so on a clean code run, only 2 epochs were run with one combination of th eabove factors to save on Google Colab GPU usage**</br></br>
+   **It was observed on training the model that the accuracy didn't improve beyond 0.52 in 10 epochs, increasing neurons or adding additioanl layers, varying other activation functions, so on a clean code run, only 2 epochs were run with one combination of the above factors to save on Google Colab GPU usage**</br></br>

    **Result**</br></br>
     ![image](https://github.com/jyojay/MONU_Project_4/assets/132628129/b7858eb5-b794-4ebb-9e68-fa91dde897c8) </br></br>